 Several tools allow attorneys to reduce the time they spend on cases.
 By reducing the time required to close a case, attorneys can better manage their work while still offering quality results for their clients.
 These three tools allow attorneys to find case evidence more quickly, allowing them to speed up case timelines for settlements.

-Every case is different, and many lead into complex areas of medicine or science.
-With Strategic Research, attorneys can more easily gather the research they need when filing a complaint.
+Every case is different, and many lead to complex areas of medicine or science.
+With Research Guides, attorneys can more easily gather the research they need when filing a complaint.

-Strategic Research reports can also provide insight into a case theory.
+Research Guides can also provide insight into a case theory.
 The reports offer viewpoints and evidence for, or against, key arguments relating to the theory.
-Strategic Research reports allow attorneys to think through their approach more quickly and completely.
+Research Guides allow attorneys to think through their approach more quickly and completely.

-Strategic Research also helps expert witnesses do their work more efficiently.
+Research Guides also help expert witnesses do their work more efficiently.
 Attorneys who share information gathered through this service help their expert witness understand key issues in the case.
 By sharing information, attorneys help the expert witness get up to speed more quickly.

-Tighten Up Your Case Theory with Case Clinics
+Tighten Up Your Case Theory With Medical Record Review

-Another way to save time while improving your case theory and speeding up your case timeline is through Case Clinics.
-In Case Clinics, attorneys consult and collaborate with expert witnesses to better understand and develop their theory of the case.
+Another way to save time while improving your case theory and speeding up your case timeline is through Medical Record Reviews.
+In Medical Record Reviews, attorneys consult and collaborate with expert witnesses to better understand and develop their theory of the case.

 By working with a physician early in the process, attorneys can focus on the best possible arguments for their client.
 They can understand key details that affect theories of liability and causation.
 Additionally, attorneys can gain insight into medical or scientific details that may call for higher damages.
 Attorneys also get a physician’s insight on how to ask technical questions that get to the heart of key issues.
 The questions attorneys could ask could be during expert witness depositions or cross-examinations.

-Physicians within the Case Clinics can also help speed the process of reviewing tedious or extensive medical charts.
-Using Case Clinics allows attorneys to spend more time focusing on the best way to resolve the case at hand.
+Physicians within the Medical Record Reviews can also help speed up the process of reviewing tedious or extensive medical charts.
+Using Medical Record Reviews allows attorneys to spend more time focusing on the best way to resolve the case at hand.

 By developing a clear case theory quickly, attorneys save time in creating a case.
 Furthermore, attorneys can save time with building strong arguments addressing liability, causation, and damages.
 They also arm themselves with the information they need to move toward a swift resolution.